gugalnikov/presto/presto-docs/src/main/sphinx/develop/certificate-authenticator.rst

 authenticator which is used by the administrator in a Presto configuration.

-``CertificateAuthenticator`` contains a single method, ``authenticate()``, which parses the client certificate and returns a ``Principal``, which is then authorized by the :doc:`system-access-control`.
+``CertificateAuthenticator`` contains a single method, ``authenticate()``, which authenticates the client certificate and returns a ``Principal``, which is then authorized by the :doc:`system-access-control`.

 The implementation of ``CertificateAuthenticatorFactory`` must be wrapped